isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

   <p>NLB Mobile, OverDrive and Libby are apps that let you borrow and read NLB's eBooks / eAudiobooks.
 They are hosted on third-party platforms such as OverDrive.</p>
 <p><strong>NLB Mobile</strong> is an NLB app designed for access and transactions.
 It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have an in-built reader for downloaded eBooks / eAudiobooks.
 Additionally, it lets you access eNewspapers / eMagazines as well as online courses, and check your library account.</p>
 <p><strong>OverDrive </strong>lets you borrow and download eBooks / eAudiobooks from the library.
 You can use the in-app features to read downloaded eBooks and listen to eAudiobooks.</p>
 <p><strong>Libby </strong>is a new app by OverDrive.
-It also lets you borrow and download eBooks / eAudiobooks, but with a simpler user interface.</p>
+It also lets you borrow and download eBooks / eAudiobooks, but with a simpler user interface.
+With effect from December 2019, Libby will replace the OverDrive app as the NLB Mobile reading companion app.
+This means that when you select 'Download' after borrowing an eBook or eAudiobook on <b>NLB Mobile</b>, it will launch Libby or prompt you to install it. <a href="https://help.libbyapp.com/6103.htm?tocpath=Home%7CGetting%20started%7C_____2">Here</a> is a short introduction video with instructions on how to set Libby up.</p>
   </div>
   </div><!--close div for panel-->
   </div><!--close div for each button-->